You are here

 Rules of Practice and Procedure: Overview

 The Federal Judicial Center offers many educational resources on the Federal Rules of Practice and Procedure: Appellate Procedure, Bankruptcy Procedure, Civil Procedure, Criminal Procedure, and Evidence.
-It also posts selected information on Amendments to the Federal Rules of Practice and Procedure.
+It also posts selected information on Recent Amendments to the Federal Rules of Practice and Procedure.
 In addition, the Center’s Research Division has long provided the Judicial Conference’s rules committees with empirical and analytical research reports that inform the committees’ policy considerations.

 Amendments to the Federal Rules of Practice and Procedure: Evidence 2019—The Residual Hearsay Exception